pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/updating-dependencie.md

 # Updating Drupal dependencies

-Dependencies can be update by the following two ways:
+Dependencies can be updated following two ways:

 ## 1. Update dependencies manually using composer